 In relation to staffing matters, the Board is responsible for dealing with complaints under the Public Service Employment Act (PSEA) related to internal appointments and lay-offs within the federal public service.
 The Board can also receive complaints about appointments that were made to comply with an order in a previous Board decision as well as revocations of internal appointments.

 GSU does not cover costs related to staffing complaints.
-Locals, depending on available resources, can offer financial assistance to cover costs associated with staffing complaints.
+Locals, depending on available resources, can offer financial assistance to cover costs associated with these complaints.
 The decision to put the responsibility of costs on Locals was decided on three occasions, during GSU 1999 Convention, 2002 Convention and 2005 Convention.
 Mark Brunell, GSU National President from 1999-2011, issued a memo to that effect in 2010.

 To read the memo click here: Memo to GSU Representatives re: Public Service Staffing Tribunal Complaints